-Aggressive dog behavior can be shown by most dogs, but serious problems mostly occur with owners who perhaps unwittingly encourage aggression.
+Aggressive dog behavior can be seen in any dog, but serious problems may occur if the owner unwittingly encourages aggression.

 If your dog shows some of these behaviors

 It is a good idea to consult your vet to check if there is any health problem that may cause your dachshund to show signs of aggressive dog behavior.

 If your dog is in pain he may bite, some dachshunds have problems with back pain; also take care when touching an injured or ill dog.

 There are several different types of aggression